ParallelMaths/parallel/pages/10-28-mcnuggets.md

 {.col-5}

 ^^^ hint id=4_1 marks=2
-Each exterior angle of a regular hexagon = 360° ÷ 6 = 60°, so when sides HB and IC are produced to meet at A, an equilateral triangle, ABC, is created.
+Each exterior angle of a regular hexagon = 360° ÷ 6 = 60°, so when sides HB and IC are extended to meet at A, an equilateral triangle, ABC, is created.

 Let the sides of this triangle be of length x.
 As BC, DE and FG are all parallel, triangles ABC, ADE and AFG are all equilateral.
 So `DE = DA = p + x`; `FG = FA = q + p + x`.
 ![](/resources/10-28-mcnuggets/4-hexagon-answer.png){image align="center"}
 ^^^

 ---

 ![](/resources/10-28-mcnuggets/4-hexagon-answer.png){image align="right"}
-Each exterior angle of a regular hexagon = 360° ÷ 6 = 60°, so when sides HB and IC are produced to meet at A, an equilateral triangle, ABC, is created.
+Each exterior angle of a regular hexagon = 360° ÷ 6 = 60°, so when sides HB and IC are extended to meet at A, an equilateral triangle, ABC, is created.

 Let the sides of this triangle be of length x.
 As BC, DE and FG are all parallel, triangles ABC, ADE and AFG are all equilateral.
 So `DE = DA = p + x`; `FG = FA = q + p + x`.